 Welcome to Weiss & Weiss.
 The Law Firm of Weiss & Weiss is located in the heart of Westchester County, New York, in the City of White Plains.
-Our offices are located at 1 Barker Avenue, within short walking distance of the Metro-North White Plains train station and the White Plains bus depot.
+Our White Plains real estate lawyers maintain their offices at 1 Barker Avenue, within short walking distance of the Metro-North White Plains train station and the White Plains bus depot.
 We are also close to all of the Courts located in White Plains, including Westchester Supreme Court, United States District Court, United States Bankruptcy Court, and White Plains City Court.
-We are a full service law firm serving Westchester County and the surrounding region, including New York City as well as Rockland, Nassau and Suffolk Counties.
+We are a full service law firm serving Westchester County and the surrounding region, including New York City as well as Rockland, Putnam and Nassau Counties.

-Partner Eric Weiss, Esq. honed his legal skills in law firms located in New York City and the surrounding region, having appeared in Courts of all levels in all jurisdictions, particularly in landlord-tenant and collection cases.
-Mr. Weiss wished to serve clients directly at reasonable cost, which resulted in the opening of his solo practice in New York City, where he developed additional practice areas such as Business Transactions and Finance, Sports Law, and Copyright and Trademark Law.
+Partner Eric Weiss, Esq. honed his legal skills in law firms located in New York City and the surrounding region, having appeared in Courts of all levels in all jurisdictions, particularly in landlord-tenant and foreclosure cases.
+Mr. Weiss wished to serve clients directly at reasonable cost, which resulted in the opening of his solo practice in New York City, where he developed additional practice areas such as Business Transactions and Finance and Religious Corporation Law.

 Partner Carolyn L. Weiss, Esq. trained at some of most prestigious firms in New York City specializing in real estate and cooperative and condominium law where she represented hundreds of cooperative and condominium boards and at times individuals contesting board decisions and parties to residential purchase and sale transactions.
 She also conducted complex commercial financing transactions representing major lenders and engaged in commercial leasing for hospitals, office spaces, and food and retail establishments.
 Ms. Weiss became committed to practicing law in Westchester County and opened the Westchester office of Weiss & Weiss to continue to service existing clients at more competitive rates and to develop additional practice areas such as Wills and Trusts, Estate Administration and Religious Corporation Law.